 To be eligible to enrol on the Educational Supervisor course, doctors must:

-- work a minimum of four clinical sessions;
+- work a minimum of four clinical sessions per week;

-- have been a qualified GP for at least 36 months at the time of ES accreditation;
+- Have been a qualified GP for at least twenty four months at the time of ES accreditation;

 Educational Supervisor course